thachkse/midterm-GAN/README.md

 2. `SRResNet.ipynb` is used to train the SRGAN model.
 The model is trained using the Cat vs. Dog dataset, which is imported via the `td_load()` function.
 The dataset structure is altered as such: .
 The training is expected to run for 150 epochs / iterations.
 This notebook corresponds with **Part 2**.

 3. `compare-models.ipynb` is used to train *Model B*.
 Model B utilizes the SRGAN images to train a binary classifier.
-This training will use the same model in `Model A`.
+This training will use the same model structure in `Model A`.
 After training the model, the performance of `Model A` is compared to `Model B`.
 This notebook corresponds with **Part 3**.

 ### Actual Colab scripts, training and outputs

-Click on the link below to view the full training in Google CoLab.
+Click on the link below to view the full training in Google CoLab, resources and all outputs.
 See [Drive](https://drive.google.com/drive/folders/10ctH-vA0Qny44CdsPiq4PfWyIhdpwddL?usp=sharing)

-## Model Summaries

-## Model Training and Outcomes

-## Comparisons

 ## Resources